HealthSamurai/stresty/README.md

 # todo

 1. json schema validation for incoming files.
-1. step by step run
 1. If there is no expected field in the response, the error is not obvious.
-1. add possibility to skip test case
+1. add possibility to skip step
 1. add possibility to clean server after test case run
+1. Request body is printed as a string